Gösta Adrian-Nilsson: Personal life

 From 1940, Adrian-Nilsson "liv[ed] in bitter voluntary isolation", spurred by his anger about not garnering the amount of success and recognition he felt he deserved.
 He died in Stockholm on 29 March 1965 and was buried at Norra Kyrkogården (Northern Cemetery) in Lund.

 Adrian-Nilsson had two deeply impactful romantic relationships in his life.
 The first was with Karl Edvard Holmström, who he met in Lund in 1908 while cruising.
 Holmström was 16 and Adrian-Nilsson was 24.
 Adrian-Nilsson nicknamed him Ilja after the main character in Maxim Gorky's Three of Them; this is reflected in Adrian-Nilsson's portrait of Holmström, titled Ilja.
 Holmström accompanied him to Berlin in 1913 but returned to Sweden at the end of the year when he was recalled to work in an armaments factory.
 He died of pneumonia the following summer, which prompted Adrian-Nilsson to move home to Lund.

 In June 1917, Adrian-Nilsson met Edvin Andersson, a 22-year-old torpedo operator in the Swedish Navy, while cruising in a park.
 Adrian-Nilsson's exhibition Sjömanskompositioner (Sailor compositions) in 1918 was inspired by and dedicated to Andersson.
 Following the end of World War I, Andersson changed his name to Edvin Ganborg, a nod to Adrian-Nilsson's alias GAN, "to indicate his alliance with the artist."
 The two fell out of contact for a period, wherein Andersson had married and had two children, but they reconnected in 1935.
 For several decades, alongside his full-time job as a machinist, he worked as an art dealer in Norrköping selling Adrian-Nilsson's paintings.

 Selected work

-Adrian-Nilsson's artwork is held at the Nationalmuseum, Moderna Museet, Gothenburg Museum of Art, Museum of Östergötland, Malmö Art Museum, and Waldemarsudde, though the largest collection of his work is at Kulturen in Lund as part of its permanent modernist exhibit.
+Adrian-Nilsson's artwork is held at the Nationalmuseum, Moderna Museet, Gothenburg Museum of Art, Museum of Östergötland, Malmö Art Museum, and Waldemarsudde, though the largest collection of his works is at Kulturen in Lund.